 The two periods of different meteorological conditions, a cold and wet autumn in 2007 and a hot and dry summer in 2008, allowed the study of seasonal variations in parameter sensitivity.
 The sensitivity of the fluxes to a range of parameters, such as the basal soil respiration rates (see parameters in Fig. 5), was similar for both periods, whereas a few parameters experienced a different response to the parameter values for the two time periods (e.g. pr0 Fig. 6).
 This was especially evident for the slope of the Ball-Berry formula, cm, with a stronger sensitivity of the latent and sensible heat fluxes to this parameter for IOP-2 (Fig. 6).
-For this drier and warmer period, the best model results were achieved with a lower cm value than for the colder and wetter IOP1.
-This is in line with the suggestions of Tenhunen et al. (1990) and Baldocchi (1997) to reduce the slope of the Ball-Berry formula with decreasing water availability for the simulation of $H_2O$ and $CO_2$ exchange of a Mediterranean and a temperature broad-leaved forest, respectively.
-However, Reichstein et al. (2003) found that reducing $V{cmax}$ but keeping the Ball-Berry slope constant better reproduces NEE and LE from eddy-covariance.
+For this drier and warmer period, the best model results were achieved with a lower cm value than for the colder and wetter IOP-1.
+This is in line with the suggestions of Tenhunen et al. (1990) and

+Baldocchi (1997) to reduce the slope of the Ball-Berry formula with decreasing water availability for the simulation of $H_2O$ and $CO_2$ exchange of a Mediterranean and a temperate broad-leaved forest, respectively.
+However, Reichstein et al. (2003) found that reducing $V{cmax}$ but keeping the Ball-Berry slope constant better reproduces NEE and the latent heat flux from eddy-covariance.
 The number and ranking of influential parameters (Table 4) consequently varies for the two time periods, indicating the need to seasonally adjust several parameter values.
 But as only two short periods are considered here, such recommendations are of limited justifiability.
-In order to draw general conclusions about the seasonality of parameters and to cover all relevant processes, it is necessary to include much longer time periods with a larger meteorological variability, as was done by Prihodko et al. (2008).
-An extension of the time period studied was also suggested as a possible solution to the parameter equifinality problem by Schulz et al. (2001).
+In order to draw general conclusions about the seasonality of parameters and to cover all relevant processes, larger meteorological variability, as was done by Prihodko et al. (2008).
 Our findings of parameters that appeared to be influential in our sensitivity analysis revealed similarities with results from other sensitivity studies or studies that used inversion methods for parameter estimation.
-Even though other models - including different process descriptions and thus different parameters investigated - were analysed, stomatal parameters were also among the most sensitive or best constrained parameters (Mitchell et al., 2009; Prihodko et al., 2008; Knorr and Kattge, 2005).
-Wang 15 et al. (2001) included the slope of the Ball-Berry formula in their parameter estimation, whereas all fluxes proved to be insensitive to the intercept of the Ball-Berry formula.
-Our observations revealed a similar result, with the slope of the Ball-Berry formula being among the most influential parameters and its intercept being not influential for any flux.
+Even though other models including different process descriptions and thus different parameters investigated - were analysed, stomatal parameters were also among the most sensitive or best constrained parameters (Mitchell et al., 2009; Prihodko et al., 2008; Knorr and Kattge, 2005).
+Wang et al. (2001) included the slope of the Ball-Berry formula in their parameter estimation, whereas all fluxes proved to be insensitive to the intercept of the Ball-Berry formula.
+Our observations revealed a similar result, with the slope of the Ball-Berry formula being among the most influential parameters and its intercept being less influential.
 Furthermore, the parameter inversion performed by Knorr and Kattge (2005) found that amongst the photosynthesis parameters most information was gained for quantum efficiency and maximum carboxylation rate.
 We found quantum efficiency to be an influential parameter; however, maximum carboxylation rate was less influential.
 As in our study, strong sensitivity to the leaf area index was found by Mitchell et al. (2009).